Last Updated on October 6, 2025

 Efraín recommends providing opportunities for students to choose which podcast topics they’d like to listen to whenever possible.
 He appreciates that these podcasts offer students the experience of listening to authentic language in context, rather than robotic, automated text-to-speech audio.

-If you think your students could benefit from listening to shorter podcasts, you’re in luck!
-Most of our podcast and video lessons are less than 3 minutes long.
-Our 30-second Weird News stories are some of our shortest lessons, and teach language through engaging, funny and surprising content.
+• Shorter Options: If you think your newcomer English learners could benefit from listening to shorter podcasts, explore our library.
+Most of our lessons are under three minutes long.
+Our 30-second Weird News stories are excellent, concise options that teach language through engaging, funny, and surprising content.

 When working through a Listenwise ELD podcast and video lesson with newcomer English learners, the first step is to build background knowledge by previewing vocabulary.
 Efraín recommends using the images provided by Listenwise in the assignment as a way of introducing those key vocabulary words students will need to know in order to understand the lesson.